Today’s Most Important Climate Change Facts and what they mean for your near future

 • If a government or media plan says “X by 2050,” we ask: what if it’s effectively X by 2040–2045 or sooner in terms of impacts, tipping points, costs, or urgency?

-• If a scenario assumes some massive future carbon removal, we treat that as highly unlikely, but helpful if it arrives, and not something civilization should bet its spine on.
-The IPCC does include carbon dioxide removal in its pathways, but the technical feasibility, scale, and governance risks are real and significant.
+• If a scenario assumes some massive future carbon removal, we treat that as highly unlikely, but helpful if it arrives, and not something civilization should bet its future existence on.
+The IPCC does include carbon dioxide removal in its pathways, but the technical feasibility, scale, and governance risks are real, regularly understated or overhyped.

-Important: Our 20–40% discounting of climate reports reflects a prudent risk posture well aligned with the Precautionary Principle.
+Important: Our 20–40% discount on climate reports reflects a prudent risk posture that is well aligned with the Precautionary Principle.
 It’s not “the IPCC is wrong by exactly 33.7%.”
 Reality refuses to be that tidy.

-Fact 5: The 1.5°C average global warming increase that exists now is a warning light.
-2°C is a major danger zone.
+Fact 3: The 1.5°C average global warming increase that exists now is a warning light.
+A 2°C increase is a major danger zone.
 The timing depends on choices, but the direction is not in doubt.
-We are headed for a world of climate change suffering and loss if we do not change our ways very fast.
+We are headed for a world of climate-change suffering and loss if we do not change our ways today.

 Why 2°C matters